 • Cocoa powder: Use natural unsweetened cocoa powder for best results.
 The acid will react with the baking soda and vinegar giving the cake a nice lift and a soft, tender crumb.

-• Baking soda and white vinegar: Used to leaven the cake.
+• Baking soda and white vinegar: Used to leaven the cake and give it rise since there are no eggs!

 • Olive oil: The fat needed for moisture.
 It’s a cost-effective replacement for butter.
 You can also use vegetable oil or canola oil instead.